Build system details for Firefox desktop

 Overview

-Thanks to cross-channel, we ship all versions of Firefox from a single localization repository, but each channel uses a different snapshot in time of that repository.
+Thanks to using a single source for localization, we ship all versions of Firefox from a single localization repository.

-A job, called l10n-bumper, runs on Taskcluster every hour, and stores information on the l10n changesets to use for each build in a file called l10n-changesets.json:
+A job, called l10n-bumper, runs on Taskcluster every hour, and stores information on which changeset (defined by the revision SHA of firefox-l10n) to use for each build in a file called l10n-changesets.json within each revision branch of mozilla-firefox:

-• Before Release Candidate week, the l10n-bumper is manually stopped on mozilla-beta.
-Since the configuration change lands only on mozilla-beta, the l10n-bumper will automatically restart at the beginning of the next cycle, when the standard configuration is uplifted from mozilla-central.
+• Before Release Candidate week, the beta tree is closed.
+The l10n-bumper will restart at the beginning of the next cycle, when the beta tree is reopened.

-• When the Beta code is merged to Release, l10n-changesets.json moves together with the rest of the code to mozilla-release.
+• When the Beta code is merged to Release, l10n-changesets.json moves together with the rest of the code to the release branch.
 That means that Release builds will use the same changesets as the last beta with the same version number, and any further change requires code uplifts.

 Timeline and deadlines